A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 It’s kinda obvious, but make sure you know your treadmill’s dimensions when pokin’ around for a treadmill mat.

 It doesn’t have to be a lot bigger than your treadmill is.
-After all, the treadmill’s feet are usually inset a little bit.
+After all, the treadmill’s/elliptical’s/spin bike’s feet are usually inset a little bit.

 But since you’ll be working out on it, you’re likely to be tossing sweat at least down onto the treadmill’s frame.